Edwin K. Morris

 The World Health Organization considers “KM to be the dual challenge of, first, managing information and processes and, second, managing people and their environment so that knowledge is created, shared and applied more systematically and effectively.”
 (World Health Organization, 2005, p.
 8)

 Effective knowledge management economizes and creates opportunities for learning across at an enterprise level.
 This effort enables better and faster decision-making and reduces resource mismanagement by creating a learning and knowing culture.
 A culture that shares and provides the opportunity for reflection then learning becomes foundational in the organizational culture.
 The result is an organization that gains strength and agility as the system continually builds and leverages the deliberately designed institutional wisdom.
-The ingredients in this KM Recipe is People, Processes, Tools equate and include in the equation the Organization.
+T

 As KM, has evolved so has the meaning and definition of knowledge management.
 To this end in 2015 Girard & Girard authored a research paper to distill and find the essence of the various definitions of knowledge management.
 From 100 definitions, they analyzed the words and distilled the essence of them to state KM is, “Knowledge Management is the process of creating, sharing, using and managing the knowledge and information of an organization.”
 (Girard & Girard, 2015, p.
 14) They concluded the following describing the trek of KM and its definition.